-There are many different ways to discover, explore and enjoy Michigan Legacy Art Park.
-The park is open every day, year-round.
+There are many ways to discover, explore and enjoy Michigan Legacy Art Park.
+The park is open every day, year-round, from dawn to dusk — and has been since 1995.

 Michigan Legacy Art Park is located on the grounds of Crystal Mountain.Get Directions Here

 You can get your heart pumping up and down the hills of our beautiful two miles of hiking trails.
-You will discover 49 sculptures, 31 poetry stones, and all the natural beauty you’d expect from northern Michigan hardwood forests.
+You will discover over 50 sculptures, over 30 poetry stones, and all the natural beauty you’d expect from northern Michigan hardwood forests.

 View the Park Map